-Even though ranking as one of the top travel destinations every year since 2014, many travelers are still unsure on how to plan a perfect trip to Iran.
+Even though ranking as one of the top travel destinations every year since 2014, many travelers are still unsure of how to plan a perfect trip to Iran.
 As this is a relatively new vacation spot, holidaymakers still feel unprepared, and a million questions arise even in the minds of more experienced travelers.
 This is mainly why many prefer to book an organized tour, even though more tourists are already starting to venture independently.

-This article covers the “before-you-go” planning process, while next post will be devoted to my tips on how to enjoy your trip once you’re actually there.
+This article covers the “before-you-go” planning process, while the next post will be devoted to my tips on how to enjoy your trip once you’re actually there.

 Don’t go for Nowruz

-Imagine a huge country (Iran) with millions of people (its residents) leaving their home all together and roaming from province to province to enjoy the most important national holiday of the year.
-This will result in: tourist areas incredibly crowded, some cities (Tehran, first and foremost) nearly empty and shops closed and, last but not least, soaring prices for hotels and sometimes restaurants.
+Imagine a huge country (Iran) with millions of people (its residents) leaving their homes altogether and roaming from province to province to enjoy the most important national holiday of the year.
+This will result in tourist areas and attractions being incredibly crowded, some cities (Tehran, first and foremost) nearly empty and shops closed and, last but not least, soaring prices for hotels and sometimes restaurants.

 I have experienced this only marginally, as once I arrived in Iran on the last day of Nowruz.
-The traditional tables, haftsin, were still set, making restaurants and hotel halls very picturesque, but in Tehran many shops were closed, most importantly, exchange agencies were.
+The traditional tables, haftsin, were still set, making restaurants and hotel halls very picturesque, but in Tehran, many shops were closed, most importantly, exchange agencies were.
 That time, right after Nowruz was their weekend, which caused a further delay in the openings.
 It wasn’t my first time in Iran, so I had some Rials with me, but if it’s your first time, this can be a problem.

 For as beautiful as Nowruz can be in Iranian celebrations, this is probably the first tip I feel to give if you want to know how to plan a perfect trip to Iran

 The prices of flight tickets vary quite a lot, so planning ahead and checking often the flights through the many comparison websites and travel search engines will definitely help you save good cash.

-3. Check the visa requirements
+Check the visa requirements

-4. Get a tour guide
+Get a tour guide

 This needs a bit of an explanation.
-You can travel independent around Iran, especially in the most popular cities as they are increasingly tourist-friendly, and it’s very safe, also for solo female travelers.
+You can travel independently around Iran, especially in the most popular cities as they are increasingly tourist-friendly, and it’s very safe, also for solo female travelers.
 This being said, I think a tour guide would be useful if you want to travel to less popular provinces such as Khuzestan, and of course if you don’t speak a word of Persian.

 I would add that, being Iran a very diverse and complicated country, traveling with a local will be more insightful if you want to delve a little deeper into its society instead of just visiting the historical buildings and main attractions.
 Obviously, if you have a friend there, that would work even better than booking a guide.

-If you are going to apply for visa on arrival, you will need confirmation of hotel booking, while if you are with an organized tour, the tour leader will have made the invitation letter for you so you will travel with your visa already glued to your passport.
+If you are going to apply for the visa on arrival, you will need confirmation of hotel booking, while if you are on an organized tour, the tour leader will have made the invitation letter for you so you will travel with your visa already glued to your passport.

-To plan a perfect trip to Iran, you can find hotels in Tehran and other cities quite easily online or just checking your favorite guidebooks.
+To plan a perfect trip to Iran, you can find hotels in Tehran and other cities quite easily online or just by checking your favorite guidebooks.
 The same Lonely Planet has compiled a list of accommodations in Iran from where you can just call them up and make your reservation.

 Whatever place you visit, I would recommend you choose a hotel in the city center, or at least close to a metro station if in Tehran so that it’s easy to move around.